mmulich/cnx-editor-docs/index.rst

       what you get)` features.
 This text box allows the user to modify the content of a module.

-   Collection contents
+   Collection tree
       The items in a :term:`collection` list.

    Table of contents
       A displayable version of the :term:`collection` list.

    Book tree
-      This is the same as :term:`collection contents`.
+      This is the same as :term:`collection tree`.

 A single unifying text editor
 -----------------------------